-1. Development of New Affordable Housing
+1. Development of New Affordable Housir lg

-Description: Throughout the County, there is an acute need
+Description: Throughout the County , there is an acute need

-for affordable housing for low- and moderate
+°, for low- and moderate-

 income households.

 Level of Need: Ventura County High

 Camarillo High

 Oxnard High

 Simi Valley High

 San Buenaventura High

 Thousand Oaks High

 Basis for Relative Priority: The demand for afforda able housing has grown

-= he past five years as
+- he past five years as

-to remain relatively low
+- to remain relatively low

 or housing continues to

-For a household earning

-ould need to earn more
+For a household earning rould need to earn more

 ge salaries to afford a

-market rate 2-bedroom apartment withou
+om apartment without

 being cost burdened.